AnnaFrick/lab2-module/README.md

 - Vowels are the letters a, e, i, o, u and y (excluding the swedish vocabulary).
 - Consonants are all letters except the vowels.
 - Other characters are all characters that are not letters like numbers, punctuation marks and so on (spaces are not included).
 - Character statistics shows the top five characters, vowels and consonants from the text.
+- Words are counted as a sequence of characters separated by spaces.

 This module analysis a text as a string in the earlier mentioned ways.
 What more could be analyzed from a text?
 Maybe a future developement for the eager programmer to implement in this module.